RAG+: Enhancing Retrieval-Augmented Generation with Application-Aware Reasoning: Experimental Details

 In this study, we employ a range of hardware devices, including units of 32 GB Ascend 910B4, 64 GB Ascend 910B3, and 32 GB Tesla V100 PCIe units.
 For large-scale models exceeding 70 billion parameters (e.g., LLaMA3.3-70B and Qwen2.5-72B), we deploy eight Ascend 910B4 devices (32 GB each).
 For 32B-scale models (e.g., Qwen2.5-32B, Qwen3-32B, QwQ-32B, and DS-Qwen-32B), two Ascend 910B4 devices are deployed.
 Models with approximately 14 billion parameters (e.g., Qwen2.5-14B) are run on a single 64 GB Ascend 910B3, while models around the 8B scale (e.g., Llama3.1-8B, Qwen2.5-7B, DS-Qwen-7B, and ChatGLM4-9B) are executed on a single 32 GB Ascend 910B4.
 For models used in retrieval-augmented generation (RAG) components (e.g., bg3-m3 and bge-reranker-v2-m3), we utilize a 32 GB Tesla V100 PCIe.
 All deployments are carried out using the vLLM inference framework~\cite{kwon2023efficient}.

-For models generating long-form outputs (i.e., QwQ-32B, DS-Qwen-7B, and DS-Qwen-32B), we set the decoding temperature to 1 and top\_p set to 1 to encourage output diversity.
+For models generating long-form outputs (i.e., QwQ-32B, DS-Qwen-7B, and DS-Qwen-32B), we use stochastic decoding (temperature = 1, top\_p = 1) to promote output diversity.
 For all other models, we apply a deterministic decoding strategy with a temperature of 0 and top\_p of 1.
 Each experiment is conducted three times, and we report the average performance across these runs.

 To implement RAG functionality, we utilize the Dify framework.
 Specifically, Dify is used for corpus uploading, with a segmentation length of 600 tokens.
 The text is pre-segmented to ensure that the divisions are structurally coherent and suitable for retrieval.